-Thank you for your interest in joining us for the 28th Annual Glover Park Day on Saturday, June 2, 2018 from 11am – 5pm on the grounds of Guy Mason Recreation Center, 3600 Calvert St. NW Washington, DC 20007 — just east of the intersection of Wisconsin Avenue and Calvert Street.
+Thank you for your interest in joining us for the 29th Annual Glover Park Day on Saturday, September 15, 2018 (rain date) from 11am – 5pm on the grounds of Guy Mason Recreation Center, 3600 Calvert St. NW Washington, DC 20007 — just east of the intersection of Wisconsin Avenue and Calvert Street.
 This is a wonderful well-located spot for our neighborhood celebration and draws a crowd from miles around.

 We have approximately 30 artists each year who exhibit and sell jewelry, pottery, stained glass, quilted items, watercolors, etchings, children’s toys, and much more.
 Most of our repeat exhibitors have told us that they like our festival because of its intimacy.
 Some feedback from participating artists in prior years — “It’s more relaxed than some of the big craft shows.”
 “I get the opportunity to chat with customers.”
 “Glover Park Day is just always such a pleasant day, and the people are so nice.”